Skip to Main Content

 Where can you film in Peru?

-We film across Peru's varied water environments—Paracas on the central Pacific coast offers sea lions, Humboldt penguins, and dramatic cold-water marine life, Máncora in the north has warmer Pacific waters, and the Amazon basin around Iquitos delivers freshwater filming with pink river dolphins.
-DICAPI handles maritime permits and operates across maritime, fluvial, and lake environments through six districts.
+We film across Peru's different waters.
+Paracas, on the central Pacific coast, brings sea lions, Humboldt penguins, and dramatic cold-water marine life.
+Máncora in the north has warmer Pacific waters.
+The Amazon basin around Iquitos offers freshwater filming with pink river dolphins.
+DICAPI handles maritime permits and works across sea, river, and lake settings through six districts.

 How do you handle underwater communication?